Intimate outdoor wedding ceremony in Dorset with small guest group and garden gazebo setting

 Because there is no large guest list to coordinate, the day can unfold at a slower pace.
 We can choose the best light, move between locations and create images that feel expansive and natural.

 As someone who regularly photographs Dorset coastal weddings, I understand how wind, tides and light shift throughout the day.
-That awareness makes a difference when planning something simple but meaningful.
+That awareness makes a difference when planning something simple but significant.

 Intimate Dorset elopement on the coast with couple celebrating privately by the sea